curl/curl/docs/DEPRECATE.md

 this is a problem for you and how your use case can't be satisfied properly using a work around.

-## `CURLOPT_DNS_USE_GLOBAL_CACHE`

-This option makes libcurl use a global non-thread-safe cache for DNS if enabled.
-The option has been marked as "obsolete" in the header file and in documentation for several years already.

-There's proper and safe method alternative provided since many years: the share API.

-### State

-In curl 7.62.0 setting this option to TRUE will not have any effect.
-The global cache will not be enabled.
-The code still remains so it is easy to revert if need be.

-### Removal

-Remove all global-cache related code from curl around April 2019 (might be 7.66.0).

 ## HTTP/0.9

 Supporting this is non-obvious and might even come as a surprise to some